SomeWeekendReading/someweekendreading.github.io/_posts/2025-06-11-weekend-portfolio-trump-2.md

 We can only repeat the conclusions from the last time we reallocated the portfolio:

-As always: this is not investment advice; it’s just a summary of what we’re doing here at Ch&acirc;teau Weekend.
+As always, this is not investment advice; it’s just a summary of what we’re doing here at Ch&acirc;teau Weekend.

 The world is terrible.
 But as all the existentialists have said, “Nevertheless, here we are.”
 We have to cope with what is in front of us.
+Any other policy is self-delusion.

-For investments, that means becoming somewhat more defensive.
-Politically & practically, it means becoming as difficult as possible, throwing sand in all the gears of Republican fascism.
+- For investments, that means becoming somewhat more defensive.
+- Politically & practically, it means becoming as difficult as possible, throwing sand in all the gears of Republican fascism.

 At my age, I can do the former, but will have to choose carefully about the latter.